 How to Remove Dog Urine Smell From Concrete

-Secret #1
+Tip #1

-I give this cleaner to my clients because it can also be used as a maintenance cleaner.
+I give this style of cleaner to my clients because it can also be used as a maintenance cleaner.
 So any future accidents can be easily cleaned up and the odor causing bacteria is eliminated… awesome!

-Cleaning Your Concrete
+The Process Of Cleaning Your Concrete

 - Skip this step if your concrete is free of paint or other sealers.
 Your concrete should have any preexisting surface sealers or paint removed first.
 This can be done using an over the counter floor strippers like Blue Bear Soy Gel Stripper floor stripper or Scorch Stripper, pressure washer, or a floor machine equipped with stripping pads.
 Then the floors need to be thoroughly cleaned / degreased to remove any stripper residue.